 GETTING YOUR FINISHED PAINTING TO YOU

 You are welcome to collect the painting from the studio.
-If you are unable to collect the portrait, I can deliver it (subject to distance) or the portrait can be shipped, any additional shipping costs will be discussed with you at the outset.
+If you are unable to collect the portrait, I can deliver it (subject to distance) or the portrait can be shipped.
+Any additional shipping costs will be discussed with you at the outset.

 Shipping will normally be via Royal Mail and with a tracking number.
 Paintings will be protected with acid free paper and bubble wrap within a cardboard box.